saskialein/Leaf-it-to-me/README.md

 - [ ] _optional / stretch?_ As a signed in user I would like to be able to see a list of all the plants on the homepage and tick which plants I’d like to add to my profile
 - [x] I would like to be able to log out

+# STRETCH USER STORIES
+### Authorized Users:
+- [ ] As a user I'd like to be able to delete a selected plant of my choice that was added into my profile.

 # API